 “With the WeMo Insight Switch, we continue to elevate today’s smart homes (offices) by offering consumers the most intuitive, customizable and affordable solution to better understand the energy usage of their electronic devices and make smart decisions on how to use them,” said Ohad Zeira, director of product management at Belkin.
 “The evolved switch allows users to truly control and monitor as much or as little of their home as they want, from observing whether a television has been on too long or being alerted to when a laundry cycle has finished, all through their smart device from anywhere and at anytime.”

-Currently selling at $70, these switches work with both Android tablets and other smartphones and are compatible with Amazon Echo for voice-control hands-free.
+These switches work with both Android tablets and other smartphones and are compatible with Amazon Echo for voice-control hands-free.

-With VoIP telephony systems such as Telzio, SMBs can trade in their landlines for phone service via the Internet.
+With VoIP telephony systems from Telzio, SMBs can trade in their landlines for phone service via the Internet.
 Since VoIP phone calls are made and received online versus an analog landline, switching to VoIP allows you and your staff to access more features at a lower cost.
 This includes an auto attendant, call routing, voicemail, fax-to-email and much more.

 On the other hand, using a VoIP service like Telzio, a business can take advantage of the advanced professional features mentioned here for 50 to 70 percent lower cost on average compared to other VoIP providers.
 Plus small businesses don’t have to be concerned with scheduling appointments for installation, since their set-ups are intuitively easy, and require no hardware or long-term contracts.